0. Getting Started with Data Analytics and Python

 Storing and protecting data

-Please spare a few thoughts for your poor, unappreciated data.
-By which I mean the CSV or JSON files you might have generated while collecting and cleaning data sets.
-But I also mean your actual .ipynb notebook files.
+notebook files.
 Remember: it’s true that Jupyter will regularly auto save your notebooks.
 But where does that saved file actually live?
 Wherever you left it on the host - which might be as ephemeral as a Docker container.

 What happens when that host is shut down for the last time and decommissioned (or corrupted beyond repair)?
-Your CSV and .ipynb files go with it.
-What can you do to preserve all that data?
-Make sure up-to-date copies exist in reliable places.
+Your CSV and .ipynb

 After all, data doesn’t back itself up.